amemetov/sdc-term1-prj2-traffic-sign-classifier/README.md

-Also I implemented Keras like ImageDataGenerator for generating the Augment Dataset on the fly (see AugmentDataGenerator and BalancedAugmentDataGenerator in [AugmentData.py](AugmentData.py)), it works, but requires more execution time at training process, so I decided to prepare the Augment Dataset at once, store it on disk and reuse it.
+Also I implemented Keras like ImageDataGenerator for generating the Augment Dataset on the fly (see AugmentDataGenerator and BalancedAugmentDataGenerator in [AugmentData.py](AugmentData.py)),

+it works, but requires more execution time at training process, so I decided to prepare the Augment Dataset at once, store it on disk and reuse it.

 #### 3. Final model architecture

-looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 Finding a good model requires trying many different architectures.

 To facilitate this process I have created class LeNet in the file [LeNet.py](LeNet.py) which allows to create, configure, train, save, restore, evaluate accuracies, etc. model described by LeNetConfig class (is placed in the same [LeNet.py](LeNet.py) file too)

 This approach saved my a lot of time, cause for changing model I needed just point in my config dictionary a new model's settings.

 For example my Final model is described in the code (cell #22) as: